-Rob is currently a Senior Lecturer in Economics and began working at the University of Huddersfield in September 2013.
+Rob is currently a teaching focused lecturer in Econometrics at the University of Mancherster, before this he was Senior Lecturer in Economics at the University of Huddersfield.

 Rob is originally from Heywood in North Manchester, and has returned to the area after living in Newport, South Wales, for two years prior to moving to the University of Huddersfield in order to pursue an academic career which would allow him to further develop his research and teaching interests.

 After completing his first degree in economics, with an accounting specialism at the Victoria University of Manchester, Rob began working at PriceWaterhouseCoopers as an auditor, primarily working with insurance companies such as the Royal & Sun Alliance and Royal Liver.

 After completing his PhD thesis Rob worked as an economist at Bury Council, providing analysis of adult care services, with a focus on pricing telecare systems available in the area, and performing cost-benefit analysis of the technology.
 Following this, he moved to Wales where he began work in the methodology department of the Office for National Statistics, where he worked primarily on Index Number methodology and more recently on methods employed in the National Accounts.
 Significant pieces of work completed at ONS included an analysis of consumer demand, and its implications for price indices and providing technical support to the National Statistician's review of the Retail Prices Index.
 He retains an interest in the area of inflation measurement and hopes to continue his work in this area in collaboration with colleagues at ONS.

 While a PhD student at Manchester Rob taught on modules including Econometrics, Microeconomics, Business Forecasting and Marketing Research, and while at ONS he also designed and taught a range of courses related to index number construction for a range of audiences.